-If you have been recently diagnosed with Chronic Obstructive Pulmonary Disease COPD and asked yourself, “does having COPD make you ineligible for life insurance”, the answer is no. Above all, having COPD will come down not to whether you can get coverage, but what rating class you will get.
+If you have been recently diagnosed with Chronic Obstructive Pulmonary Disease COPD and asked yourself, “does having COPD make you ineligible for life insurance”, the answer is no. Above all, having COPD will come down not to whether you can get coverage, but to what rating class you will get.

 All life insurance companies have different guidelines when it comes to COPD.
-However, being diagnosed with COPD and finding affordable life insurance rates will come down to whether it is mild, moderate or severe.
+However, being diagnosed with COPD and finding affordable life insurance rates will come down to whether it is mild, moderate, or severe.
 In addition, if you are on oxygen and what type of treatment or medications you are taking.

 Life Insurance For COPD Sufferers

 I guess we have answered the question, “Can I get life insurance if I have COPD”.
 Again, it will come down to a few things when it comes to COPD life insurance underwriting.